100yann/Bash-Git-Commands/linux.md

 # Linux

+### Kernel
+The main layer between the OS and hardware of the computer.
+The kernel is responsible for 4 key tasks
+- Memory Management
+- Process Management
+- Device Drivers
+- Systel Calls and Security

+##### Memory Management
+Memory is divided in two:
+1. Kernel Space - the portion of memory that the Kernel uses to execute its services
+2. User Space - all processes (user programs) outside of the Kernel Space.

+User programs get access to data or allocated in memory by making **system calls** to the kernel which communicates with the hardware to handle the request.

+uname -r - return the kernel version

+### General Commands
 man x - manual for X command
 whatis x - one line description of X command apropos - find a command based on a keyword